 Are you using non-toxic cookware?
-This may be an area that you’ve missed when addressing the toxin load in your environment.
-You’d probably switched to non-toxic beauty and cleaning products.
+This may be an area that you've missed when addressing the toxin load in your environment.
+You'd probably switched to non-toxic beauty, non-toxic body sunscreen, non-toxic facial sunscreen, and cleaning products.

 Cooking should be enjoyable and something that produces a healthy meal for you and your loved ones.
 However, when you use pots, pans, and baking sheets coated in poisonous non-stick substances, aluminum, or plastic, things can take a turn for the worst rather quickly.